syncfusion/blazor-docs/src/common/common/custom-resource-generator.md

     ![Final output of customized resources](images/customized-resources.png)

 ## How to use custom resources in the Blazor application

+> Warning: Starting with version 18.3.0.35 (Volume 3, 2020), the below configuration is no longer needed for the production environment.
+You can use the default [getting started](https://blazor.syncfusion.com/documentation/getting-started/server-side-blazor/#importing-syncfusion-blazor-component-in-the-application) configuration in production mode.

 1. Copy/paste the downloaded custom resources in the Blazor application `~/wwwroot` folder.